Most Forgiving Irons 2024 (Our 12 Recommendations)

 This may sound nice, but you have to hit the ball every time.
 Miss the sweet spot by just a fraction of an inch, and your ball will lose a ton of distance.

-For this reason, I suggest cavity-backs for all levels of players.
+For this reason, we suggest cavity-backs for all levels of players.

 Even the best professionals don’t hit the sweet spot every time, and a cavity-back will help these mis-hits still make it close to the original target in a way that blades can’t pull off.